-Rik has a nationally recognized practice in three areas: Representing the financial services industry and other corporate clients against class, mass, and individual consumer claims throughout the country.
-Trying and arbitrating complex cases in difficult or dangerous jurisdictions.
-Representing corporate and institutional clients in offensive litigation.
+Rik has a nationally recognized practice in three areas: representing the financial services industry and other corporate clients against class, mass, and individual consumer claims; trying and arbitrating various types of cases in both state and federal courts, including being asked to “parachute” into matters to serve as lead counsel on the eve of trial; and representing corporate and institutional clients in various types of offensive litigation.

 Due in part to his trial/arbitration practice, Rik is regularly asked by a variety of financial institutions and other companies, large and small, to bring suit against other corporations and individuals to recover damages and/or garner injunctive relief.
 In this capacity, he has successfully brought suit against a major international explosive manufacturer, recovered significant sums based on claims regarding the sale and securitization of mortgages; sued a competitor financial institution regarding the theft of trade secrets and raiding of an employment force; and, was retained by a receiver to prosecute numerous suits against various Internet schemes which had defrauded a number of major financial institutions and consumers.
 In these cases, Rik partnered with the Florida Attorney General to recover millions of dollars.